Cruise Medical or Fit-to-Cruise Certificate

 Pregnant passengers

 Most cruise lines follow similar pregnancy cut-off rules to airlines.
-A pregnancy fit to cruise certificate may be required after 24–28 weeks gestation.
-Check your specific cruise line’s pregnancy policy before booking.
+A pregnancy fit to cruise certificate may be required after 24 to 28 weeks gestation, depending on the operator.
+Check your specific cruise line's pregnancy policy before booking, as cut-off points and documentation requirements vary.

 Longer voyages and world cruises

-Extended cruises lasting several weeks — particularly world cruises with limited port access — may require pre-departure medical clearance to ensure passengers are able to manage without acute medical intervention during the voyage.
+Extended cruises lasting several weeks, particularly world cruises with limited port access, may require pre-departure medical clearance.
+This ensures passengers can manage without acute medical intervention during prolonged periods at sea.

 Post-surgery or post-hospitalisation

-Passengers recently discharged from hospital or recovering from surgery may need to provide medical clearance before being accepted on board, particularly if medical stability at sea is a concern.
+Passengers recently discharged from hospital or recovering from surgery may need to provide medical clearance before being accepted on board.
+The Passenger Shipping Association (PSA) recommends consulting a doctor before travelling if surgery or hospitalisation occurred within the preceding six weeks.

 Cruise line request at embarkation

 Cruise health screeners may request a certificate on the day if a passenger appears unwell or discloses a significant condition at check-in.
-Having documentation in advance avoids embarkation delays.
+Having documentation prepared in advance avoids embarkation delays or denied boarding.

 Standard Certificate vs Expedition Certificate